 Hummingbirds: Yes, it is possible to offer a nesting spot in your yard for hummingbirds!
 Hummers build tiny, open-cupped nests and they sometimes will nest in rose bushes or other shrubs around your yard.
 Or you can try putting up a Hummingbird House.
 This is a metal frame that you hang under the eave of your house that a hummingbird can build on.
 The most likely hummingbird to use this “house” is the Black-chinned of the southwest, but Anna’s and a few other hummers may also build on the frame.

-For a comprehensive listing of the specification for nest boxes for different birds, be sure to review our article, “Specs for Bird House Nesting Boxes” right here on the Duncraft Wild Bird Blog.
+For a comprehensive listing of the specification for nest boxes for different birds, be sure to review our article, “Before Buying a Birdhouse” right here on the Duncraft Wild Bird Blog.
 Happy Birding!